 - 7.1.
-Students who wish to change programme or mode of study are encouraged only to do so between academic years.
+Students who wish to change programme or mode of study are encouraged to only do so between academic years.
 If a student changes mode of study from full-time to part-time (or vice versa) or transfers to a different programme of study during the academic year the fee will be re-calculated for the full year of study based on the mode transferred to. - 7.2.
-Changing mode of study can affect government student funding entitlements and students receiving tuition fee and/or maintenance loans must take advice on how they will be affected.
+Please note that changing mode of study can affect government student funding entitlements and students receiving tuition fee and/or maintenance loans must take advice on how they will be affected.